Instructional Assistant Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Instructional Assistant roles?

 UF sponsors H-1B and E-3 visas for Instructional Assistants meeting specialty occupation criteria, and supports F-1 OPT and CPT for students already enrolled or recently graduated.
-J-1 scholar status is also used for visiting instructional roles.
+J-1 visa scholar status is also used for visiting instructional roles.
 For candidates pursuing permanent residence, UF has supported EB-2 and EB-3 sponsorship through the PERM process for longer-tenured academic staff.

 What qualifications does University of Florida typically expect for Instructional Assistant positions?